 Do you need a Realtor to attend an open house?

 No, you do not need a Realtor or any type of agent with you to attend an open house.
 However, if you are far enough along in your home search that you have retained one, it’s useful to have them with you — or at least fill them in that you’re attending.
 Agents can help you understand the features of the home, the neighborhood and the pricing.
 They can guide you through the process and offer professional expertise and insight based on their knowledge of the local market.
+They might even have insight about the previous sales history of a particular house.

 When a home is put up for sale, the listing agent will often hold an open house to attract potential buyers and give them a chance to check it out.
 Open houses offer buyers a useful opportunity to see a variety of homes in their desired area without any pressure.
 They can create buzz around a listing and help it sell, but they are also challenging for the seller, who often still lives there.